fabiomattei/live-edit/README.md

 Vanilla Javascript library that allows to create in line editing components.

+# Features

+* Primarily driven by markup on the page
+* Framework independent

 ### How to use it

 Add the library at the bottom of your HTML file before closing the body tag.